PostgREST/postgrest-docs/install.rst

     environment:
       API_URL: http://localhost:3000/

-With this you can see the swagger-gui in your browser on port 8080.
+With this you can see the swagger-ui in your browser on port 8080.

 .. _build_source: